berenslab/umi-normalization/README.md

 To start, follow these steps:

- - make sure your system has the required software installed (see pre-requisites below)
+ - install the required software listed below
- - clone the repository to your system
+ - clone this repository to your system
+ - go to `tools.py`, and adapt the three import paths as needed
  - follow the dataset download instructions below

 Then, you can step through our analysis by following the sequence of the notebooks.
 There are four independet analyses: